Elliot-Lichtman/Community-Coding-Bot/README.md

 To make sure the bot stays within the honor code, several precautions have been put in place.
 Bug submissions are regulated by admin who have the power to approve/deny bugs before they go to the database.
 Furthermore, these admin can edit and remove existing bugs ane methods.
 In addition to all this, the bot will contain code that scans all messages sent on the server for signs of copy pastable code (semicolons, if{}, etc.) and censor messages it thinks violate the honor code.

-In this docs, you may have noticed that a few things are highlighted in red.
-That is because they haven’t been implemented yet.
-However everything can and will happen eventually.

 Bug Submission

 Admin: